-When retrofitting a building for net zero water, it is important to incorporate these elements early in the process.
-Clearly lay out the net zero water goals of the building's renovation at the onset of design.
-Specify net zero water equipment and elements at the initial design charrette.
-Bring stakeholders to the table at the beginning of the process, including future occupants and operators, to ensure everyone is in agreement on the net zero water goals.
+When designing a net zero water building, it is important to incorporate the design elements and strategies discussed in this section early in the process.
+This can be achieved by clearly laying out the net zero water goals of the building at the onset of design (such as a specific water use intensity, gal/sf), and specifying net zero water equipment and elements at the initial design charrette.
+It is also important to bring stakeholders to the table at the beginning of the design process, including future occupants and operators, to ensure everyone is in agreement on the net zero water goals.
+During the value engineering phase of the project it is important that an advocate for the net zero water design elements is present and can communicate the impact of design modifications on the net zero water goal.